 - Those coming into the office will need to wear masks.

 - Masks will be available by the front door for those that don’t have one coming in.

 - We will keep a “check in” sheet at the front door.

 - The Check in spreadsheet will have a column for vaccine verification.
 Please either bring your vaccine card with you or email a photo of your card or the vaccine certification from the Indiana Department of Health.

 - Each member coming to services will need to have a signed “waiver” on file.

 - Security will be present once members are allowed back into TABI.

-- Wearing face masks while at TABI is required, as is recommended in public spaces.
-(Double masking or wearing N95 masks is preferred)
+- Wearing face masks while at TABI is required.

 - The use of nametags will be discontinued until further notice.